ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/configuring-orbit-chain-with-sdk.md

 #### 2. `arbOwnerPrepareTransactionRequest`

-This method can be used to configure the parameters on the ArbOwner precompile, which are listed in this [section](#setter-functions).
+This method can be used to configure the parameters on the ArbOwner precompile, which are listed in [the Setter functions section](#setter-functions).
 An example of utilizing this method to configure parameters using the `client` defined in the previous section is:

 ```js
   // Adding a random address as chain owner using the upgrade executor